bkis/obsidian-hard-breaks/README.md

 This plugin gives you ...

-1) ... an editor command that replaces all line breaks in the current document with *hard* line breaks (**only in paragraphs of text**, never in code blocks, front matter, etc.).
+1) ... an editor command that replaces all line breaks in the current document with *hard* line breaks (**only in paragraphs of text and blockquotes**, never in code blocks, front matter, etc.).
 2) ... an option in the settings to choose the format for the hard line breaks to use (`  ` or `\`).

 > ℹ️ The formats for *hard* line breaks are specified in the [CommonMark specification](https://spec.commonmark.org/0.17/#hard-line-breaks).
 It allows two whitespaces or a backslash at the end of a line.
 While the backslash is more visible in the Markdown source, it's less common and somewhat clutters your text.
 But it's a matter of taste...